mediaic/Python_OpenCV_Lab/Lab_2/Readme.md

 ﻿# Lab_2

-This is the simplified version of DLCV course HW2.
+This is the simplified version of NTU Deep Learning for Computer Vision (DLCV) course HW2.

 **What you will learn :**
 - Color Segmentation